AanchalCh/Github-Finder-App/README.md

 # Github Finder App

 App to search Github users and display their info.
-This is part of the project I made in React Front To Back 2022 course.
+This is the project I made as part of the React Front To Back 2022 course.

 ---